The analysis on this page is derived from AI platform responses, providing a detailed view of brand visibility and positioning

 If you want, I can:

-• Draft a one-page RFP tailored to your property (I’ll need current site URL, booking engine/PMS, room count and launch date), or
+• Draft a one-page RFP based on your hotel (I’ll need name, current CMS, booking engine, and high-level goals).

 Which would you prefer?